unxversal/unxversal-core/SPRINT_TUNNEL_VISION.md

 ### Acceptance checklist (must all be green)
 - All price reads are oracle‑bound (symbol→aggregator ID) with staleness checks.
 - All notional/fee/ratio arithmetic uses u128 intermediates with clamps and input caps.
-- Single admin list enforced via SynthRegistry across modules.
+- Single admin list enforced via `unxversal::admin::AdminRegistry` across modules (until all migrations are complete, bridges may mirror AdminRegistry into legacy allow‑lists).
 - UNXV discount flow consistent and priced by oracle everywhere.
 - Time source standardized on `sui::clock::Clock` in entry paths/events.
 - Liquidations/settlements cannot be triggered or blocked by user‑supplied price vectors.